The Bankrate promise

 Fundamental analysis involves evaluating all the business factors that affect an investment’s performance.
 For a stock, it would mean looking at all of the company’s financial information, and it may also entail meeting with company executives, employees, suppliers, customers and competitors.

 Most managers emphasize fundamental analysis, because they want to understand what will drive growth.
 Investors expect the stock to rise if a company is growing profits, for example, so understanding if a company is well-poised to grow is important to predicting the stock’s future direction.
 Managers will also look closely at valuation to understand if they’re paying an attractive price for the company.

 “You can have a period of time where the market moves on technicals,” Holtzman says.

 Heyman sees power in technical analysis, because he believes an asset’s price at any single moment reflects all the information available about it.

 The best managers use both fundamentals and technicals, says Holtzman.
 “If a stock has good fundamentals, it should be stable to rising.
 If it’s not rising, the market is telling you you’re wrong or you should be focusing on something else.”

 Contrarian managers choose assets that are out of favor.
 They determine the market’s consensus about a company or sector and then bet against it, if the investment case indicates they should do so.

 The contrarian style is generally aligned with a value-investing strategy, a strategy that means buying assets that are undervalued by some statistical measure, says Wharton’s Geczy.

 “In the long run, value has beaten growth in assets around the world, though during certain periods that’s not true,” he says.
 “The contrarian style generally rewards investors, but you have to choose the right assets at the right time.”

 The risk, of course, is that the consensus is right, which results in wrong bets and losses for a contrarian manager.

-As the name suggests, dividend funds buy stocks with a strong record of earnings and dividends.
+As the name suggests, dividend funds buy stocks with a strong record of earnings and paying dividends.
 Because of the stock market volatility of recent years, many investors like the idea of a fund that offers them a regular payout.